Frequently Asked Questions

 LEAPNOW evolved the work of INTERIM by creating group semester programs in 1998, and the LEAPYEAR program in 2001.
 With roots in the gap year movement, LEAPNOW has been a pioneer in the process of integrating gap year opportunities with academic credit, rites of passage, and an explicit focus on the inner journey - working to serve a need in the development of young adults that isn't met through traditional schooling OR by gap year programs.

-As of the Fall of 2015, LEAPNOW is running our 24th full-year LEAPYEAR group.
+As of the Spring of 2018, LEAPNOW is running our 28th full-year LEAPYEAR group.
 We also run an accredited 2nd year of college that follows LEAPYEAR and is called LEAPYEAR2.

 Can LEAPNOW set up a gap year for me?

 Yes.
-Our LEAPYEAR program is designed to give you everything that a gap year should: guided group travel, powerful rites of passage, a customizable 3-month internship, an amazing community of fellow travelers, and support and mentoring throughout.
+Our LEAPYEAR program is designed to give you everything that a gap year should: structure, mentoring and independence, guided group travel, powerful rites of passage, a individualized 3-month internship, an amazing community of fellow travelers, and follow-up after the year is complete.

 We don't believe that our program is a perfect fit for everyone - but it is an utterly unique learning offering and may just provide the broad spectrum of activities and structure that you need.